 There are certain types of toothpaste that don’t show up on their X-rays – at least that’s what other travelers claim.
 In fact, a certain frequent flyer talked about this in a newsletter, which caused a lot of other readers to share their similar experiences.

 If you want to try and get lucky with sneaking toothpaste past the TSA agents, make sure it’s a Crest one.
 Its packaging is made of lightweight plastic, which the X-ray machines can’t see.

 Obviously, if you want this to work you can’t declare that you have a full-sized tube of toothpaste in your carry-on.
 And there is always a chance that the agents will go through your luggage, see it and take it away from you, so you should also bring a spare, TSA-approved one anyway.

 Note: Although it might be possible to sneak things onto planes, I am not suggesting you do it or that I condone it.
 The TSA has these rules for a reason and I personally believe we should try to abide by them as much as possible.

 Yes, you can get toothpaste in a solid form.
 Or rather toothy tabs.
 And since there are no restrictions on solid toiletries, you can bring as many as you need for your trip.

 Lush is a UK brand that makes organic and fresh cosmetic products.
-You might be familiar with their famous bath bombs, but they also make pretty much anything you might need in a solid form.
-That includes solid shampoo, soap, toothy tabs and mouthwash, among other things.
+You might be familiar with their famous bath bombs, but they also make pretty much anything you might need in solid form.
+That includes solid shampoo, soap, toothy tabs, and mouthwash, among other things.